-- For the birth of a son or daughter, and to care for the newborn child; - For the placement with the employee of a child for adoption or foster care, and to care for the newly placed child; - To care for an immediate family member (spouse, child, or parent - but not a parent "in-law") with a serious health condition; and - When the employee is unable to work because of a serious health condition.
+- a.
+For the birth of a son or daughter, and to care for the newborn child: - b.
+For the placement with the employee of a child for adoption or foster care, and to care for the newly placed child; - c.
+To care for an immediate family member (spouse, child, or parent but not a parent "in-law") with a serious health condition; and - d.
+When the employee is unable to work because of a serious health condition.

-All accrued sick leave days will be used congruently with FMLA leave.
+All accrued universal leave days will be used congruently with FMLA leave.